jkordek1/Robotska-ruka/README.md

 # Robotska-ruka
 ## What is it?
-Board used for controlling multiple servo motors and current measurement of each motor.
+Board used for controlling multiple servo motors and their measurement of current.

 WiFI capability via ESP32.